handsontable/handsontable/docs/next/guides/advanced-topics/performance.md

 });
 ```

-See the [suspend rendering](suspend-rendering.mdx) page to find more information on how to use batching.
+See the [batch operations](@/guides/advanced-topics/batch-operations.md) page to find more information on how to use batching.

 ## Use modules